pierrehogenhaug/pierrehogenhaug.github.io/_posts/2023-03-26-welcome-to-ourPage.markdown

 Another initiative is the First Offender Prostitution Program (FOPP), which was launched in 1995 but expanded in 2003.
 FOPP provides educational and counselling services to first-time prostitution offenders as an alternative to prosecution, with the goal of reducing recidivism and addressing the root causes of prostitution.
 FOPP has been credited with reducing the demand for prostitution in San Francisco and improving outcomes for both offenders and survivors [https://crimesolutions.ojp.gov/ratedprograms/505](https://crimesolutions.ojp.gov/ratedprograms/505)

 Based on research and analysis of the data reveals a pattern that the Mission district has the highest rates of prostitution in San Francisco.
-In the graph below [cite graph], the Mission area is where most of the prostitution is taking place.
+In **figure 3**, the Mission area is where most of the prostitution is taking place.

 <figure>
   {% include bokeh.html %}